leventarican/android-kotlin-developer-ng/examples/googlemaps/README.md

-# App using Google Maps
+# App using Google Maps and Geofencing

 * create new project with template `Google Maps Activity`
 * the template will generate a two files for the API key